Romanesque architecture in Spain: Towers

-In Spanish buildings towers are located in different parts of the church - on the sides, over the transept and, in very special cases, over the straight section of the apse, as in the churches of the city of Sahagún in León.
-This placement was because, being built of brick (a material less consistent than stone), the builders had to locate the towers in the strongest, more resistant section (usually at the apses).
+In Spanish buildings towers are located in different parts of the church: on the sides, over the transept and, in very special cases, over the straight section of the apse, as in the churches of the city of Sahagún in León.
+This placement was because, being built of brick, a material less consistent than stone, the builders had to locate the towers in the strongest, more resistant section, usually at the apses.
 A façade made up of two towers was not very common and usually seen only in temples of great importance.

 Towers served as steeples, especially in the Romanesque styles in Castile and León, they are what are called Turres signorum.
-In many cases they were built as defence towers, especially in border territories experiencing military conflict, and the location of the tower depended on what was being defended.
-Thus the tower of the church of the Silos monastery was located to defend the monastery, the tower of the San Pedro de Arlanza monastery was a very important defence for the entire area.
+In many cases they were built as defense towers, especially in border territories experiencing military conflict, and the location of the tower depended on what was being defended.
+Thus, the tower of the church of the Silos monastery was located to defend the monastery, the tower of the San Pedro de Arlanza monastery was a very important defense for the entire area.
 The military aspect of these Romanesque towers evolved and changed over time so that at present it is difficult to guess at their original purpose or purpose for which they were used in other eras.
 In many cases these towers were attached to the sides of the church, and some even completely independent of the churches.

 Bell-gables

-A gable is an architectural element that is usually built on the façade and used, instead of a tower, to house the bells.
-The bell-gable (referred to as espadaña in the Iberian peninsula) was built as a vertical continuation of the wall and the spans were opened to receive the bells.
-The gable was easier and cheaper to build.
+A gable is an architectural element that is usually built on the façade and used to house the bells.
+The bell-gable (referred to as espadaña in the Iberian Peninsula) was built as a vertical continuation of the wall and the spans were opened to receive the bells and it was easier and cheaper to build.
 In Spanish Romanesque they were very numerous especially in smaller rural Romanesque churches.
 They were made of a single span or several terraced storeys.
 They usually had pointed or pinion tops.

 There are all kinds of gables in the Romanesque style of Campoo and Valderredible.
 There are some spectacular ones in other locations such as the one at Agullana in the Alto Ampurdán or the Astudillo, with five openings.
-There are more modest ones such as at the Santa Maria de Valbuena Monastery where its veins also have a unique placement.
+There are more modest ones such as at the Santa Maria de Valbuena Monastery where its veins have a unique placement.